alnovate-digital/aba-payway-botble/README.md

 ## ABA PayWay Payment Gateway Plugin for Botble CMS
 This plugin allows you to integrate ABA PayWay Payment Gateway into Botble CMS.

-> [!WARNING]
+> [!NOTE]
-> This plugin is not working properly and requires fixes.
+> This plugin is tested and worked with Botble CMS v7.3.7

 ## Installation